Mycoplasma haemofelis: Transmission

 Although M. haemofelis is generally the least prevalent of the three known feline Haemoplasmas, it causes the majority of FIA cases in the United States.
 Blood-sucking arthropod vectors including fleas, mosquitoes and ticks are thought to be the primary mode of dissemination of M. haemofelis.
-Transmission from queen to kitten has also been observed, however, it is unclear whether this takes place in utero, during birth or through nursing.
+Transmission from queen to kitten has also been observed; however, it is unclear whether this takes place in utero, during birth, or through nursing.
 M. haemofelis has been transmitted by transfusion and oral administration of infected blood.
-Males show a significant disposition toward M. haemofelis infection.
-It is thought that biting and scratching may result in the infection of toms involved in aggressive behavior.
-Non-flea means of transmission are believed to exist because Jensen et al. 2001 find high prevalence in an area with low prevalence of flea infestation.
+Males show a significant disposition toward M. haemofelis infection; it is thought that biting and scratching may result in the infection of tomcats involved in aggressive behavior.
+Non-flea means of transmission are believed to exist due to Jensen et al. 2001 finding high prevalence in an area with a low prevalence of flea infestation.

 Pathogenesis

 Through reductive evolution, the average genome size of M. haemofelis has been decreased to 1.15 Mb.
 It has shed many biosynthetic systems found in related gram-positive bacteria as well as the ability to secrete a cell wall (rendering it technically gram-negative).
 This reduction of genetic information has committed M. haemofelis to a parasitic lifestyle in which it is entirely dependent upon host cells for the amino acids, fatty acids and vitamins for which it has lost the ability to synthesize.
 Consistent with its parasitic lifestyle, the M. haemofelis genome contains a significant number of genes devoted to adhesins, resistance to oxidative stress and the production of variable surface antigens that allow it to persist in the host.

 Once in the bloodstream, M. haemofelis individuals adhere to the cell membranes of red blood cells and eventually become partially embedded.
 After a delay of 2 to 34 days, the acute phase of infection occurs, during which marked parasitemia is often observed.
 In some cases, up to 90% of red blood cells become parasitized.
 During this stage of infection, M. haemofelis organisms can be identified in a stained blood smear under light microscopy.

 Synchronous phase variation has been observed in natural M. haemofelis infections during which rapid fluctuations in parasitemia are observed.
 This spontaneous alteration of phenotype seems to allow individuals to detach from erythrocytes by the alteration or concealment of surface antigens.
 This may facilitate the persistence of M. haemofelis within the host by disguising or eliminating antigens that might elicit an immune response.